 What Is the Difference Between Self-Rising and All-Purpose Flour?

 The self-rising flour you buy at the store is usually made with soft wheat, which has less protein than the hard wheat used to make all-purpose flour.
 Self-rising flour is usually 8.5 percent to 10.5 percent protein, whereas all-purpose flour is in the 10 percent to 12 percent range.
 As a result, your homemade self-rising flour, made with all-purpose flour, should have a slightly higher protein content than you're used to if you bake with store-bought self-rising flour regularly.
 Because of the protein difference, you may find that baked goods come out a bit less tender than usual, but most people can't tell.

 - If using this self-rising flour in yeast breads or rolls, omit any salt called for in the recipe.

 - The most accurate way to measure flour is by weight.
-One cup of flour typically weights about 4 1/2 ounces.
+One cup of flour typically weighs about 4 1/2 ounces.
 If you don't have a scale, stir the flour and spoon it into the measuring cup (without compacting it).
 Level off the flour with a knife or the handle of a wooden spoon.

 - If the recipe you're making calls for baking soda, make sure to include it.
 Baking soda and baking powder have different chemical makeups and one cannot be substituted for the other.